Professor Dr. Thomas Colletti, DHSc, MPAS, PA-C

 This appraisal will define major depressive disorder, MBCT, discuss relapse trends and pharmacotherapy.
 In addition, it will present neuro-scientific discoveries and provide an overview of the findings of MBCT’s current research.
 Lastly, challenges surrounding therapy aspects are identified and discussed.

 Beasley T. Evaluating the Efficacy of Mindfulness-Based Cognitive Therapy For the Prevention of Major Depressive Disorder Relapse.
-Lynchburg Journal of Medical Science.
+University of Lynchburg DMSc Doctoral Project Assignment Repository.
 2019; 1(3).

 Available when accessing via a campus IP address or logged in with a University of Lynchburg email address.